llcleandro/Performance-Purgomalum-Test/README.md

 * Press Start or CTRL + R
 * Follow the Listeners: View Results Tree and Summary Report
 * In folder "logs" cam be view the report.jtl (log_performance_tests_2019.0_8.0_6.0_1.565144460366E12.jtl)

+## PurgoMalum

+* PurgoMalum is a simple, free, RESTful web service for filtering and removing content of profanity, obscenity and other unwanted text.
+PurgoMalum's interface accepts several parameters for customization and can return results in plain text, XML and JSON.
+See more in http://www.purgomalum.com/